MikeShepard/SQLPSX/readme.txt

         Copy-ISItemFileToSQL
             Copies a Package or SSIS folder from file to SQL Get-ISData
-            Executes a query and returns an ADO.NET DataTable Get-ISItem
+            Executes a query and returns an array of System.Data.DataRow Get-ISItem
             Retrieves a list of SQL Server Integration Services folders and packages from the specified SQL Server instance.
 Returns a PackInfo Object.
             Note: Unlike the other SSIS functions this function requires a SQL instance name i.e. serverName\instanceName